Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

 ## Step 3 - Customize Your Installation

-The agent uses the downloaded configuration file, *contrast_security.yaml*, to configure authentication credentials and proxy settings to connect to Contrast.
+The agent uses the downloaded configuration file (e.g. *contrast_security.yaml*) to configure authentication credentials and proxy settings to connect to Contrast.
 You can fully configure the agent using the YAML file.
 See the agent [configuration guidelines](installation-netcoreconfig.html#netcore-yaml) for more information.

 ### Permissions